jl924/glacierRepo/README.md

 ## Product Detail

-- ## Product information
+- Product information

   - The Product Detail page provides essential information about the product, including the rating, category, title, price, overview, and social media links.
 This allows customers to quickly and easily make an informed decision about whether the product meets their needs.

+  - The currently selected product and the style selected for that product will be dynamically rendered inside this component

 - Image gallery

   - The Image gallery provides a smooth experience when navigating through images.
 Allowing image expansion and dynamic zoom functionality.

+  - Clicking the current image opens an expanded view covering the pages width.
+From there another click will activate the zoom functionality with smooth mouse tracking.

-- Style Selector & Add to Cart
+- Style Selector

-  - This component will guide the customer through finding the product and style combo they like, and provide a smooth checkout experience.
+  - This component will guide the customer through finding the style combo they like, and display that specific product style in the image gallery.

+- Add to Cart

   <p align="right">(<a href="#top">back to top</a>)</p>

 ## Related Items and Your Outfits

 The Related Items & Your Outfits module will display two sets of Carousels with cards about the product.
-The first set,'Related Items', will be a list of products, determined internally, that are related to the product currently being shown in the overview.
-The second set,'Your Outfits', will be a list custom created by the user with products which the user has added to the carousel themselves.
+The first set, 'Related Items', will be a list of products determined internally, that are related to the product currently being shown in the overview.
+The second set, 'Your Outfits', will be a list custom created by the user with products which the user has added to the carousel themselves.

 - Related Product
   - The related product list display products which have been associated with the current product by the company.